sschneeberg/tierbreaker_backend/README.md

 Find the front end repository at [github.com/NikkiHmltn/tier-breaker](https://github.com/NikkiHmltn/tier-breaker)

-This is a Flask API, using MongoDB through MonogEngine.
+This is a Flask API, using MongoDB through MongoEngine.

 The app is deployed on heroku at [tierbreaker.herokuapp.com](https://tier-breaker.herokuapp.com) Backend deployed at [tierbreakerapi.herokuapp.com](https://tierbreakerapi.herokuapp.com)